causerp/cangjie_stdx/doc/libs_stdx_en/effect/effect_package_api/effect_package_exceptions.md

 }
 ```

-**Description:**
-This exception is thrown when attempting to `resume` a [Resumption](./effect_package_classes.md#class-resumptionres-ret) that has already been resumed.
+**Description:** This exception is thrown when attempting to `resume` a [Resumption](./effect_package_classes.md#class-resumptionres-ret) that has already been resumed.
 The semantics of Effect Handlers require that each [Resumption](./effect_package_classes.md#class-resumptionres-ret) can be resumed at most once, in order to prevent inconsistent program state or unpredictable behavior.

-**Superclass:**
+**Parent Type:**

 - Exception